 12 & OVER DAY 1 (SATURDAY): FREESTYLE AND BACKSTROKE

 Freestyle and backstroke are called the “long axis” strokes because swimmers rotate their torso from side to side.
 Freestyle and backstroke utilize the same kick, body position, posture, rotation, and an early catch; master these complex skills to become a faster and more powerful swimmer!
-National Champion Austin Surhoff will cover drills and skills to break down these strokes into easy-to-understand movements that will come together for a faster, stronger, and more efficient stroke.
+National Champion Austin Surhoff and Olympian Shane Ryan will cover drills and skills to break down these strokes into easy-to-understand movements that will come together for a faster, stronger, and more efficient stroke.

 - FREESTYLE: Participants will reinforce holding a straight and solid body line so that they can cut through the water with less drag.
 Practice keeping a still and low head position (especially during the breath!) while driving a strong flutter kick.
-Austin will also teach participants how to get an early and powerful press backwards on the water in the arm pull to get more out of every stroke.
+Austin and Shane will also teach participants how to get an early and powerful press backwards on the water in the arm pull to get more out of every stroke.
 From the 50 to the mile, your swimmer will learn skills that will allow them to drop time in every freestyle race.

 - BACKSTROKE: Engaging your core not only allows swimmers to swim stronger, but it also allows them to hold the proper body position.
-Austin will help participants learn the importance of rotation and how to use it to their advantage for more power in each stroke.
+Austin and Shane will help participants learn the importance of rotation and how to use it to their advantage for more power in each stroke.
 The arm pull in backstroke should press the water all the way through using the whole arm to achieve maximum propulsion.
 Backstrokers are often the fastest kickers on their teams, find out why and learn to have a stronger kick!

 11 & UNDER DAY 2 (SUNDAY): BREASTSTROKE TECHNIQUE